Last modified: Fri Mar 2, 19:14:50 HST 2018

 - Go to http://www.r-project.org

 - Click on CRAN on the left under downloads;

 - Download R by right-clicking on R-2.8.1-win32.exe (or a

 later aptly named version).
 Save it to a directory that's easy to

 named version).
 Choose your setup language:

-- Next you will be asked which components you should
+- When it asks which components you should

 the help files you will find useful.
 I'd install

 - Select "Yes" if you want to customize the startup.